mnn/rev/README.md

 Simple version of `rev` command for Linux and Windows.
 Only supports standard input (STDIN).

+This command reads lines and every line reverses.

 ## Download
 See **releases** at top of repository page.